Chichi126/reddit_kafka_spark/README.md

 Install the Vscode extension then click on connect

-click on the view enter your uri including your password and username
+click on the view enter your uri including your password and username and enter

 *Queries were executed to verify the inserted data.*